Arabic and Persian Language Institute

 Washington, DC 20001

-- All visiting students registering for courses beyond the beginner level Arabic, Persian or Turkish are required to take an online language placement test.
-The online placement test is administered through Blackboard, so students cannot take the test until they have been admitted and have a university netID and password.
+- All visiting students registering for courses beyond the beginner level Arabic or Persian are required to take an online language placement test.
+The online placement test is administered through Blackboard, so students cannot take the test until they have been admitted and have a university NetID and password.
 Students who do not take the online language placement test prior to the start of classes must take the on-site placement test on the first day of each session.
 Instructions for taking either the online placement test or on-site placement test will be emailed to each student prior to the start of classes.

 For further information, please contact Meriem Tikue, Assistant Director of the Arabic and Persian Language Institute, at (202) 687-2735.